 It surprises me that more people don’t rave about the Google Search Central YouTube channel.
 These completely free videos, which include some of the most technical SEO videos I’ve ever seen, are recorded by Google’s very own webmaster team.

-We’ve added ourselves in here for good reason.
+We’ve added ourselves here for good reason.
 Six of our ten most popular videos are about SEO.
 We share at least one new video a week about all things marketing and, more often than not, our videos always include an SEO element.
-We upload every Monday – don’t forget to subscribe and turn on notifications so you don’t miss a video.
+We upload every Monday.
+Don’t forget to subscribe and turn on notifications so you don’t miss a video.

 Run by Luc Durand, Ranking Academy shares weekly videos on all things SEO, with a focus on small businesses.